ishaanjav/Face_Analyzer/README.md

 where `<LOCATION>` should be replaced with something like `uksouth.api.cognitive.microsoft.com` or `japaneast.api.cognitive.microsoft.com`.
 All of these can be found, listed at [this link](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).
 Now that you have the Face API Key, you can use the app as it was inteded. **Please note that if you are using the free, standard plan, you can only make 20 API transactions/calls per minute.
 Therefore, if that limit is exceeded, you may run into runtime errors.**
 _____
-## Usage:
-The app is simple enough to use: the first page contains two buttons: one for taking the picture, the other for processing the picture.
-Hence, the app requires Camera Permission.
-Once the picture is taken, you can press the "Process" button and the app will use an `AsyncTask` and the Microsoft Face API to detect the faces in an image and get information about facial attributes such as age, headpose, gender, emotions, and more. *(You can customize what data the app detects and analyzes by specifying it in `FaceServiceClient.FaceAttributeType.MY_FACIAL_ATTRIBUTES` which is located in the `doInBackground` method of the `AsyncTask`.)*

-Once the image has been processed, it takes you to a second page, where for each person's face it picked up in the image, it generates a thumbnail of the individual, and displays it in a `ListView` alongside the information analyzed from the previous page.
-Once again, the Microsoft Face API offers a variety of features which can be found at [their site](https://azure.microsoft.com/en-us/services/cognitive-services/face/) and you can choose what `FaceAttributeType` will be analyzed by specifying it in the `AsyncTask`.

 ## Future Proofness:
 This repository was posted on January 9th, 2019.
 Therefore, updates would have been made to the Face API since then.
 As of the time of posting, the project uses the following `implementation` in `build.gradle`: